COMMUNITY SPACES: Venice, Italy

 By removing a material common to a place and changing its context, we raise awareness of both material properties and origins.
 The exhibit places a local Sarasota, Florida material in an unusual context with the intent of provoking an emotional response to the material.
 The manner in which the sand is displayed encourages interaction, stimulating a range of sensory experiences that convey an essence of place.

-The allure of Florida, and in particular Siesta Key Beach, is due in part to its material properties; the texture of sand and the way it refracts light.
-Quartz sands, originally derived from prismatic solids, shimmer and sparkle as sunlight moves across its faceted surfaces, creating a highly reflective, intensely bright environment.
-Our exhibit space includes two southwest facing windows, introducing natural light to the installation with an orientation similar to the west coast of Florida.
+The allure of Florida, particularly Siesta Key Beach, is due in part to its material properties, the texture of sand and the way it refracts light.
+Quartz sands, derived initially from prismatic solids, shimmer and sparkle as sunlight moves across its faceted surfaces, creating a highly reflective, intensely bright environment.
+Our exhibit space includes two southwest-facing windows, introducing natural light to the installation with an orientation similar to the west coast of Florida.
 As a result, Florida sand will receive Venetian light.
-A material common to thousands of beach goers is imported to Venice and re-introduced to a different type of light and an unusual context - an uncommon experience with a common material.
-This phenomenon serves as a primary source of investigation throughout the exhibit, and forms part of the spatial experience.
+Material common to thousands of beachgoers is imported to Venice and re-introduced to a different type of light and an unusual context—a unique experience with a common material.
+This phenomenon serves as a primary source of investigation throughout the exhibit and forms part of the spatial experience.